Ynlay/100-days-of-code/log.md

 **Today's Progress**: Continued working on the keylogger project at udemy, i'll be debugging and testing it tomorrow, pretty 			      excited!

+### Day 87: April 18

+**Today's Progress**: Finished the keylogger project at udemy and tested it.
+Works really well and learned a lot of things from 		      it!!

 ### DAYS SKIPPED SO FAR : 18